kennysmithed/oels2021/oels_practical_wk4_maze.md

 This is very similar to the `make_spr_trial` function we used in the main code, except that:

 - Rather than passing in a sentence represented as a single string (e.g. `"The dog chased the cat"`) and then splitting it up into a list of words (`["The","dog","chased","the","cat"]`) using `split`, I am just passing it in straight away in the format I need.
 I liked the idea of passing in a proper sentence in the original self-paced reading code, but that makes less sense when we are dealing with *two* lists, one of which is all non-words.
-- There are two ways of doing for-loops in javascript - the `for (word of list)` way, where you work through the items in a list in turn, and the index-based approach which I am using here (`for (var i=0;i<sentence_as_word_list.length;i++)`) where we create a counter and then work through the list based on position-number (position 0 is the first thing in the list, position 1 is the second thing, etc).
+- There are two ways of doing for-loops in javascript - the `for (item of list)` way, where you work through the items in a list in turn, and the index-based approach which I am using here (`for (var i=0;i<sentence_as_word_list.length;i++)`) where we create a counter and then work through the list based on position-number (position 0 is the first thing in the list, position 1 is the second thing, etc).
 We covered these two kinds of for-loops, and how to use a number to retrieve a specific position in a list, in [section 05 of Alisdair's tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/05_javascript.html), under "Arrays" and "Looping through an array".
 - Once I have looked up the correct continuation and the incorrect continuation, I put them together in a list which I am calling `ordered_chocies`, then using that as the `choices` parameter for each trial in my nested timeline.

-That would be OK, *but* the corrcet continuation would always be on the left, which is a bit rubbish.
-Instead we can use a built-in jspsych function, `jsPsych.randomization.shuffle`, to shuffle the `ordered_choices` variable so that the correct continuation will sometimes be on the left and sometimes on the right.
+That would be OK, *but* the correct continuation would always be on the left, which is a bit rubbish.
+Instead we can use a built-in jspsych function, `jsPsych.randomization.shuffle`, to shuffle the `ordered_choices` list so that the correct continuation will sometimes be on the left and sometimes on the right.
 That revised function looks like this:

 ```js
 function make_maze_trial(sentence_as_word_list,distractors_as_word_list) {